horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 > The privacy aspect has many sides and generally should be taken into account as well.
 For instance, a hardware wallet may offer a superior security but unintentionally expose customers' personal data.
 A [recent breach](https://decrypt.co/37063/bitcoin-wallet-ledgers-database-hacked-for-1-million-emails) of company selling Ledger hardware wallets is a good example of that.

 Keep in mind, you don't need a cartel level security if you're just starting out.
-The out of the box security on most well-known non-custodial wallet apps is already pretty good.
+The out-of-the-box security on most well-known non-custodial wallet apps is already pretty good.

 > **A balanced approach is a tiered one, where the higher security requirements are introduced as the risk factor grows.**